|

 Afterwards

-the placement of decals, the model was washed with Raw Umber oils.
-The model was sprayed with a light coat of satin varnish of Model Master (acrylics).
-John
+model was sprayed with a light coat of satin varnish of Model Master (acrylics).

 |